San Borja District: Geology

 San Borja, as most of the rest of Metropolitan Lima, is built on the alluvial fan formed by the Rimac river during the Quaternary Period.
 The river deposited up to 300 metres of rounded pebbles, coarse sand and small amounts of fine sand and silt in the valley.
 Geologists call this type of soil conglomerate.

 The probable earthquake intensity in the San Borja area is Grade VII in the Modified Mercalli scale.
 This compares favourably with Grade IX in some areas of La Molina, Callao and Chorrillos.

-Population
+Ecology

+The district is known for its large number of green spaces.
+One such park, known as the Parque de la Felicidad, features a water treatment plant designed by former Housing Minister Luis Felipe Bedoya Vélez.
+In 2019, 550 trees were planted at a 3 ha site within the boundaries of the Headquarters of the Peruvian Army.
+They included Tipuana trees, Brazilian pepper trees, and papelillo trees, among others.

+The Monarch butterfly, a vulnerable migratory species, may be found in the district due to the presence of milkweeds.
+The Peregrine falcon, known for its speed, may also be seen.

+Demographics

-According to the Peruvian Institute of Statistics, the age distribution of the population of San Borja is as follows:
+According to the Instituto Nacional de Estadística e Informática, the age distribution of the population of San Borja is as follows: